camity/camity/README.md

 Projects:

-- **[BCG Wiki](https://bcgwiki.com):** A Web3-focused, SNS-style strategy platform for blockchain games.
+- **[BCGwiki](https://bcgwiki.com):** A Web3-focused, SNS-style strategy platform for blockchain games.
 Includes community features like rental boards, player logs, and data visualization.
 - **[XRSNS](https://xrsns.com):** A WebAR-based social platform where users can upload and share 3D models.
 These models are also usable in the XR apps below.
 - **[XR Designer](https://xrsns.org):** A Quest-native VR app for creating and sharing virtual rooms.
 - **[XR Layout](https://xrlayout.com):** A Quest-native MR app for rearranging real-world interiors using mixed reality.